KritiShrestha/Internet-Retail/README.md

 - [Videolink](#Videolink)

 ## Technology
- Node.js, Sequalize, Insomnia, MySQL2, dotenv package
+Express, Node.js, Insomnia,MySQL, sequalize,

 ## Installation
 Clone this repository https://github.com/KritiShrestha/internetretail to your local machine.
 Open the project in your VS code.
+Then run the following commands: npm init npm install mysql npm install sequeliz npm install dotenv

 ## Usage
-This application is used to to manage a backend of company using various technologies.
+Clone this repository on command line.
+Install dependencies using npm install
+Start the server using the command npm start.
+Login to your my sql, and seed
+Use an API testing tool like Insomnia  interact with the backend API.

 ## Contribution
 Kriti Shrestha